 Reasonable Adjustments in the Workplace

-Reasonable adjustments (or accommodations) are changes made at work to support someone’s needs — especially if they’re disabled, neurodivergent, or dealing with long-term health conditions.
+Reasonable adjustments (sometimes called accommodations) are changes your workplace can make to support your needs — especially if you’re disabled, neurodivergent, or managing long-term health conditions.

 What counts as “reasonable”?

-- What support is needed to level the playing field
+- What kind of support would actually level the playing field for you

 In the UK, employers have a legal duty under the Equality Act 2010 to provide reasonable adjustments for disabled employees.
-Other countries (like the US, Canada, or Australia) have similar laws — though definitions and processes vary.
+Other countries (like the US, Canada, and Australia) have similar laws — though the exact definitions and processes can vary.

-But beyond legal requirements, many employers choose to offer adjustments because it’s the right thing to do — and helps everyone do their best work.
+But here’s the thing: even beyond legal requirements, many good employers want to provide adjustments because it’s simply the right thing to do — and because it genuinely helps everyone do their best work.

 - Flexible working hours or remote/hybrid options